wkrl/wikiparser/README.md

 make all
 ```

 If you require a specific dump, download it from from [Wikipedia](https://dumps.wikimedia.org/enwiki/latest/).
 This parser is only compatible with `pages-articles` dumps.
-Make sure that only one dump is in the project folder.
+Make sure that only one dump is in the project folder when running.